-Rails Additional Disclosures
+Additional Disclosures

 Overview

-Last updated: June 16, 2025
+Last updated: October, 31 2025

-Rails Markets Inc., an affiliate of Rails Limited, is registered with the National Futures Association (NFA) and is subject to the NFA's regulatory oversight only with respect to digital asset perpetual futures.
+IMPORTANT NOTICE: Rails Markets Inc., an affiliate of Rails Limited, is registered with the National Futures Association (NFA) and is subject to the NFA’s regulatory oversight only with respect to digital asset perpetual futures.
 The NFA does not regulate underlying or spot virtual currency products, transactions, exchanges, custodians, or markets.

 Before completing your first digital asset perpetual futures transaction, you will receive the following disclosures which are detailed below: